The 1,2,3,4,5 method of presenting hospital indemnity insurance is going to change your life, I promise! š

 If you write 200 MAPD policies per year and sell 40% of those a hospital indemnity plan, you can expect to earn an additional $20,000 per year without having any additional, travel, meetings, and most importantly, customer acquisition costs.

-How to Make Cross Selling Hospital Indemnity Easy
+How to Make Cross Selling Hospital Indemnity Insurance Easy

 - Learning to add various product riders just adds to the confusion.